MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 and the log message Git was given when the commit was created.

 Now that you have commited your module, check the GitHub repository again.
-It should still only have the '.gitignore' and 'LICENSE' files.
+It should still only have the '.gitignore', 'LICENSE', and 'README.md' files.
 This is because your local Git repository is separate from the remote GitHub repository.
 To make your changes show up on GitHub, you will need to run: